knowsuchagency/gmail-cli/WARP.md

 ## Architecture

 - **Single-file design**: All functionality is contained in `gmail_sender.py`
-- **Multi-command CLI**: Uses Click subcommands for send, draft, list-drafts, update-draft, and send-draft operations
+- **Two-command CLI**: Uses Click subcommands for draft and send operations only
 - **pyproject.toml dependency management**: Dependencies are declared in `pyproject.toml` and managed with uv
 - **OAuth2 flow**: Uses Google's OAuth2 with local server callback for authentication
 - **Multi-format support**: Converts Markdown (default), HTML, and plaintext to HTML emails
-- **Gmail API integration**: Leverages Gmail API v1 for sending emails, managing drafts, and retrieving signatures
+- **Gmail API integration**: Leverages Gmail API v1 for creating drafts, sending drafts, and retrieving signatures
-- **Draft management**: Create, list, update, and send email drafts with local ID storage
+- **Simple draft workflow**: Create a draft, then send it by ID

 ### Key Components